culturing/thoughts/Thoughts/2023-12 Beyond Reason.md

 - But we live in a time of too many social demands.
 - Are they simply the wrong demands?
 - Can we imagine a social order more valuable than food?
-- One with no otherwordly beyond?
+- One with no otherworldly beyond?

 ### - 10 -